 In 1963 Goode traveled overseas with other black colleagues where for two months he helped teach journalism in Nigeria, Tanzania, and Ethiopia to more than one hundred students in various seminars.
 He returned home and continued to report important stories, including the 1965 assassination of Malcolm X and the 1968 assassination of Dr. Martin Luther King Jr., and both the Democratic and Republican National Conventions in 1968.
 Goode remained with ABC until his retirement in 1973.
 He continued working for the National Black Network, covering the United Nations and politics through the 1980s.

 During his lifetime, Goode was a member of numerous organizations, including the Association of Radio-TV Analysts, the National Association of Radio and TV News Directors, and the United Nations Correspondents Association where he served as president in 1972.
 Goode was also a member of the 100 Black Men of America in New York.
 His many awards doing his career included “Man of the Year” by Alpha Phi Alpha Fraternity (he was also a member of the fraternity), the Mary McLeod Bethune Award from Bethune-Cookman College, the Michelle Clark Award from the Columbia University School of Journalism, and an award from the Polish Government through the United Nations in 1972.
 Goode married Mary Lavelle on September 26, 1936.
 The couple had six children.
-Malvin Russell Goode died of a stroke on September 12, 1995, at the age of eighty-seven in Pittsburgh, Pennsylvania.
+Malvin Russell Goode, a member of Alpha Phi Alpha Fraternity, died of a stroke on September 12, 1995, at the age of eighty-seven in Pittsburgh, Pennsylvania.